target/goalert/web/src/app/documentation/IntegrationKeys.md

 ---

+## Prometheus Alertmanager

+Prometheus Alertmanager provides alerting functionality for checks as an IT automation.

+To trigger an alert using Prometheus Alertmanager, follow these steps:

+1. Within GoAlert, on the Services page, select the service you want to process the alert.
+Under Integration Keys:

+   - Key Name: Enter a name for the key.
+   - Key Type: Prometheus Alertmanager
+   - Click Add Key.
+Copy the generated URL and keep it handy, as you'll need it in a future step.

+2. In Prometheus Alertmanager, enable a webhook by adding a webhook receiver in the alertmanager configuration file:

+    ```yaml
+    receivers:
+    - name: 'service'
+      webhook_configs:
+      - url: '<prometheus_alertmanager_webhook_url_from_previous_step>'
+        send_resolved: true
+    ```

+---

 ## Email

 It is possible to create an Email integration key from the Service Details page.
 This will generate a unique email address that can be used for creating alerts.

 De-duplication happens by matching subject and body contents automatically.
 The email subject line will become the alert summary.

-You can override de-duplication if needed and use a custom key by adding
+You can override de-duplication if needed and use a custom key by adding `+some_value here` before the "@" symbol.
-`+some_value here`
-before the "@" symbol.
 De-duplication behaves similarly to the Grafana and generic API integration keys: if there is an open alert, "duplicate suppressed" is logged, otherwise a new alert is created.

 ### Custom Deduplication example

 `b3b16257-75e0-4b9f-9436-db950ec0436c@target.goalert.me`
 would become
 `b3b16257-75e0-4b9f-9436-db950e 0436c+some_value_here@target.goalert.me`
-which would match alerts created for the same service, to the same
+which would match alerts created for the same service, to the same `some_value_here` key, regardless of the subject or body.
-`some_value_here`
-key, regardless of the subject or body.
 On the Service page, Add an Integration Key, select Email and SAVE Copy the Email address and use this with the email-based service that you want to alert on.